 - Now, it's time for her to put on her safety goggles!
 Get ready to stand back.

-- Finally, invite her to add 1/4 cup of vinegar, and see what happens!
-The reaction's sure to pique her interest in the science behind this volcanic-looking activity.
+- Finally, invite her to add the ¼ cup of vinegar, and see what happens!
+The reaction's sure to pique her interest in the science behind this volcanic activity.

 The volcano “erupted” when the acidic vinegar came into contact with the alkaline baking soda, which neutralized it.
 The volcano then emitted carbon dioxide, which created the bubbles and popping noises.

-An alkali, or base, forms corrosion on surfaces.
+An alkali, or base, will corrode surfaces.
 When combined with an acid, it forms a salt.
-Acids and alkalis are measured by the pH scale, with acids ranging between one and six.
-Alkalis range from eight to 14.
+Acids and alkalis are measured by the pH scale, with acids ranging between one and six, and alkalis ranging from eight to 14.
 Seven on the pH scale is pure water, which is devoid of either acidity or alkalinity.

 Fun Volcano Fact:

 What is the difference between lava and magma?
 Magma is underground liquid rock.
 As soon as magma shoots out of a volcano, it’s called lava!